mengbinhao/algorithm/DFS.md

 			dfs(s + c, level + 1)
 		}
 	}
-	//can pass more params if you want, like ret、map、digits dfs('', 0)
+	//can pass more params if you want, like ret、hash、digits dfs('', 0)
 	return ret
 }